 When “That 70’s Show” premiered I was right there on the couch, Mountain Dew in hand, waiting to take a trip down memory lane.
 I was quick to discover though that almost anything can be ruined by the inclusion of Ashton Kutcher.
 See “Two and a Half Men”, Demi Moore and Nikon camera commercials for further examples.
-I tried to watch for a few episodes but just when it became entertaining, Ashton Kutcher would flail his way onto the screen and say something that the writers believed to be hilarious.
-To me it was like watching a retarded child at the zoo throwing peanuts to, say, tigers.
-The intention is good but there is no thought process behind it and ultimately it is pointless.
+I tried to watch a few episodes but just when it became entertaining, Ashton Kutcher would flail his way onto the screen and say something that the writers believed to be hilarious.
+To me, it was like watching a special needs child at the zoo throwing peanuts to, say, tigers.
+The intention is good but there is no logical thought process behind it and ultimately it is just sad.

 I was immediately able to enjoy a curmudgeonly sense of smugness that is normally only felt by movie critics and your Dad when you do something he warned you would cause grievous bodily harm.
 So I momentarily obsessed over Aqua Net and some of the memories that can holds for me.
 The most important being the ability of women in the 1980’s to sculpt enormous monuments to bleach on top of their skulls.